 I’m currently developing a new body of work based on the textures of brick and peeling paint that I see all around me in Glasgow.
 I felt that my pottery didn’t reflect where I was making it enough and so I started a research project to find inspiration for surface design and new forms that I could translate into my ceramic practice.

 Over a few weeks I went for walks around the streets, buildings and alleyways within a mile of my flat to make a collection of photographs.
 This was a starting point to look at what is truely reflective of my surroundings and what I experience where I live.
 I’ve always appreciated the textures and layering of colours within Glasgow’s peeling paint and large tenement brickwork so I started there.
 I’ve slowly edited this collection of images down to the following.
-The layers of coloured paint with sharp, ragged edges either revealed as small fragments or large flakes seem so vibrant and visually interesting.
+The layers of coloured paint with sharp, ragged edges either revealed by small fragments or large flakes seem so vibrant and visually interesting.
 I also loved finding the odd resilient fern or weed growing out from the cracks in the brickwork and thought that would be a great fit for my botanical illustration.

 Peeling Paint Textures